Twicer/DevOps_online_Vinnitsia_2020Q3Q4/m1/task1.1/README.md

 ## DevOps

-**Devops** - is the concept of developing web application that seeks to bring together developers and system administrators to **increase the frequency and quality** of releases using process automation
+**Devops** - is the concept that helps to increase the frequency and quality of releases using process automation